From

 Ives

-contemporary music.
-Some are from the pen of Burl Ives himself — Some are
+the sound of contemporary music.
+Some are from the pen of Burl Ives

-CARE OF THIS RECORD will prolong its life and increase your listening
+PROPER CARE OF THIS RECORD will prolong its life and

 turntable speed; check needle frequently for wear – if defective it can